zmdominguez/zmdominguez.github.io/_posts/2019-06-22-debug-options-toggles.md

 ```
 For simplicity, we use the `Feature` enum's name as the `SharedPreference` key for each feature toggle, as well as the label that appears beside the `Switch`.

-What the function `isFeatureEnabled()` does is simply return Firebase-provided values for production builds, and figure out what the our preferences are for debug builds:
+What the function `isFeatureEnabled()` does is simply return Firebase-provided values for production builds, and figure out what our preferences are for debug builds:
 ```kotlin
 private fun isFeatureEnabledInDebug(prefs: SharedPreferences, feature: Feature): Boolean {
     val isOverrideOn = prefs.getBoolean(getString(R.string.debug_override_firebase), false)